 Lists & Labels— Mailing lists of Chamber of Commerce members and public officials are available in printed form.
 Each member may request a copy of the list annually in a printed or electronic format.

-Maps— Maps of LaRue County are available at the Chamber of Commerce office for $2 each.
+Maps— Maps of LaRue County are available at the Chamber of Commerce office at no charge!

 Referrals— When we get inquiries about the availability of goods and services in LaRue County, we only make referrals to our members, and it’s their information alone that we distribute in newcomer/relocation packets.